Puppet on a String (Sandie Shaw song)

 "Puppet on a String" is a song recorded by the English singer Sandie Shaw, written by Bill Martin and Phil Coulter.
 It in the Eurovision Song Contest 1967, held in Vienna, winning the contest, becoming the first of the United Kingdom's five Eurovision wins.

 As her thirteenth UK single release, "Puppet on a String" became a UK Singles Chart number one hit on 27 April 1967, staying at the top for a total of three weeks.
-In the United States, a 1967 version by Al Hirt went to number 18 on the Adult Contemporary chart and appeared in the "Bubbling Under" feature below the Billboard Hot 100, reaching number 129.
+On the Billboard charts in the United States, a 1967 version by Al Hirt went to number 18 on the Adult Contemporary chart and missed the main Hot 100 chart, though it appeared at number 129 on the Bubbling Under Hot 100 list of songs nearing the Hot 100.

 Background

 Conception

 "Puppet on a String" was written by Bill Martin and Phil Coulter, and recorded by Sandie Shaw.

 Selection

 The British Broadcasting Corporation (BBC) internally selected Shaw as for the of the Eurovision Song Contest.
 She had never been taken with the idea of taking part in the contest but her discoverer, Adam Faith, had talked her into it, saying it would keep her manager Eve Taylor happy.
 Taylor wanted to give Shaw a more cabaret appeal and felt that this was the right move – and also felt that it would get Shaw back in the public's good books as she had recently been involved in a divorce scandal.

 Shaw performed the song as one of five prospective numbers for the contest on The Rolf Harris Show.
 Of the five songs, "Puppet on a String" was Shaw's least favourite.
 In her own words, "I hated it from the very first 'oompah' to the final 'bang' on the big bass drum.
 I was instinctively repelled by its sexist drivel and cuckoo-clock tune".
 On 25 February 1967, Shaw performed the five songs on ', the national final organized by the BBC to select the song she would perform in the contest.
 The winner was chosen by postcard voting and on 4 March the BBC announced that "Puppet on a String" had won the competition becoming the British entry for Eurovision.

 Shaw also recorded "Puppet on a String" in French –as "Un tout petit pantin"–, Italian –"La danza delle note"–, Spanish –"Marionetas en la cuerda"–, and German –"Wiedehopf im Mai"–.